SF&F Links: Australian

 Australasian Fannish Email Directory

 An alphabetical listing email addresses for fans in Australia and New Zealand, maintained by Perry Middlemiss.
-At present the
+At present the list is quite short.

 [Checked 29-Feb-96]